-If you love bacon, come to Britain, where a bacon sarnie is an excuse for eating lots of it.
+If you love bacon, come to Britain where eating it is part of everyday life.
+And a bacon sarnie or a bacon butty is an excuse for eating lots of it.

 And it's one of Britain's favorite foods, turning up in the top ten of food favorite surveys again and again.
 A few years back, a mobile telecom company surveyed 60,000 of its subscribers, asking them to choose Britain's most important national treasures.
 The humble bacon sarnie was first on the list - before the country's history, before the BBC, even before Her Majesty the Queen.
 So if you want to get to grips with Britain's national cuisine, forget fish and chips - it's bacon and brown sauce between slices of bread that leads the way.